 Is this a “Special Process”?
 Are there food safety concerns?

 Is this a “Special Process”?
 This question would hinge on the evaporation process itself.
-Are PHFs subjected to conditions that could permit growth of pathogens?
+Are PHFs subjected to conditions that could permit the growth of pathogens?
 If yes.
-Then, yes, its a special process.
+Then, yes, it’s a special process.
 What food safety concerns are there?
-Basically it is a temperature danger zone question.
+(Biological hazards) Basically, it is a temperature danger zone question.
 If 42-134F for more than 2 hours, an operator would need to demonstrate why their specific process is safe.
+(Chemical hazards) Do no harm.
+The distilled chemicals must not be toxic at the concentrations the chef might use them at.
 Any legal concerns?
 Yes.
 It is not permitted in the USA to distill alcohol.
-The government fears it will not gets its taxes.
+The government fears it will not get its taxes.
 It is permitted to have a small rotovap.
 Some Chefs feel that if they use alcohol that has been purchased (tax paid), then they are meeting the spirit of the law.
+Also, there are some plant distillates that are not legally permitted in some states (examples are certain Hemp CBD derivatives).